fireblocks/fireblocks-sdk-js/README.md

 Parameter:

-- name: Name of the vault account to create
+- `name`: Name of the vault account to create

 ```ts
 const result = await fireblocks.createVaultAccount("My New Vault");